alexander-paskal/flowbots/README.md

 # Introduction
 This repo is all about optical flow.
 We are reimplementing FlowNet and FlowNet2 from scratch in Pytorch, as well as a Transformer-based version of FlowNet.
 # Installation
 All code was run in a conda environment.
 To replicate the exact environment, run the following commands in the Anaconda prompt:

     conda env create -f environment.yml

     conda activate flowbots

+For more information on installing conda environments, see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file.
 Alternatively, the minimum essential packages are included in a requirements.txt file.
 This can be installed using pip

     pip install -r requirements.txt

 # Datasets